vesselforasoul/Vulnfire-Writeup/README.md

-# Vulnfire-Writeup
-Writeup for Vulnfire CTF machine

 # Vulnfire
 This is a writeup for a CTF machine leveled as easy created by @hellfire and @xploit.
 Download link - [Google Drive Link](https://drive.google.com/file/d/1U6tLn-VgHD4dcU2sAhCL5V1mKykympKm/view?usp=sharing "https://drive.google.com/file/d/1U6tLn-VgHD4dcU2sAhCL5V1mKykympKm/view?usp=sharing")
 Note from creators -

 **NOTE : The mentioned CTF is uploaded in google drive with a name of the file, VULNFIRE.ova.
 Download the file and start the hunt.
 It might be best if you use VirtualBox because it works fine on it rather than VMWare.**

-Complete the installation of box and the networking part.
-Find the ip of box using nmap for the range of the network. for example - nmap 10.10.10.2/24
+Install the machine by importing the .ova file in virtualbox and setting up Networking part as you would do with VulnHub machines.
+Find the IP address by scanning the network interface using CIDR notation with nmap.
+For example, Since i set up machines on an Internal network to communicate on, i took my attacker machine's ip and scanned `IP_address/24`

 ---
 ## Recon
+Let's start by enumerating the ip address and finding open ports and services exposed.
-Using nmap to find open ports on the target
+Using nmap with deafult script tag and version enumeration to find open ports on the target
 ```
 Nmap 7.92 scan initiated Mon Jul  4 15:13:03 2022 as: nmap -sC -sV -vv -oN nmap.txt 10.10.10.2
 Nmap scan report for 10.10.10.2